LHRIC/Monorepo-26-27/00-09_Projects/04_Recruiting/04.02_SimulatedCar/car-electronics-sandbox/facilitator/guide.md

 Tell them the intended file is ASCII CSV with a header and 64 measurement rows.
 The damaged file contains decimal representations of bytes, not decimal measurements.
 A single bit fault affected every byte, including line breaks.

+THE CONVERSATION IS NO LONGER REQUIRED BECAUSE THAT'S STUPID.

 Then record the conversation from the host:

 ```bash